mypicto/gemini-prompt-runner/extension/res/prompt_readme_en.txt

 # Prompt Runner for Google Gemini

-This extension sets up the Google Gemini web app according to URL parameters.
+This extension allows automatic execution of prompts, which is not supported by default, by passing additional URL parameters to the Google Gemini web app.

 ## Features